gemhunter178/BenitoiteBot/README.md

 Do note the purge command is only allowed after the `OWNER` has run the `allowpurge` command in a chat the bot is currently in.

 ## Bot Reference Page
-A bot reference page is currently in development by me, but it should be in [my other website](https://pentagonitestudios.com/benitoitebot.html).
+A bot reference page is currently in development by me, but it should be in [my other website](https://pentagonitestudios.com/) when finished.

-A current available command list can be found there.
+A current available [command list](https://pentagonitestudios.com/benitoitebot/commands.html) can be found there.